 Tap stars to rate!

-Air fryer broccoli is served in a white bowl for a low-carb side.
+Roasted air fryer broccoli is served in a white bowl with Parmesan cheese and lemon zest on top.

 Yield 4 servings